onap/policy-parent/docs/clamp/acm/api-protocol/system-level-dialogues.rst

 .. image:: ../images/system-dialogues/SuccessAcmResult.png

 The result value should be updated as 'FAILED' by the participants when any failures occurred.
-Also in case of failures, the overall state of the composition remains in any of the transitioning states (DEPLOYING, UNDEPLOYING, PRIMING, UPDATING) with the appropriate result values updated by the participant.
+Also in case of failures, the overall state of the composition/instance remains in any of the transitioning states (DEPLOYING, UNDEPLOYING, PRIMING, DEPRIMING, UPDATING, MIGRATING) with the appropriate result values updated by the participant.

 .. image:: ../images/system-dialogues/FailedAcmResult.png

-Runtime marks the operation result with the value 'TIMEOUT' when the participant gets disconnected from the ACM-R in the middle of any ACM operation.
-When the participant fails to report the periodic heartbeat during an ACM operation, the operation result is then marked as 'TIMEOUT' by the ACM-R after the configured waiting limit is reached.
+Runtime marks the operation result with the value 'TIMEOUT' when the participant fails to report the message back during an ACM operation, the operation result is then marked as 'TIMEOUT' by the ACM-R after the configured waiting limit is reached.

 .. image:: ../images/system-dialogues/TimeoutAcmResult.png